edeprince3/pdaggerq/README.md

 set strings corresponding to a similarity transformed operator commutator involving five operators.
 The first argument after the numerical value is a list of operators; the product of these operators will be similarity transformed.
 The next argument is a list of operators appearing as a sum the exponential function.
-The similarity transformation is performed by applying the BCH expansion up to four nested commutators.
+The similarity transformation is performed by applying the BCH expansion four nested commutators.

 ```
 add_st_operator(1.0, ['v'],['t1','t2'])